-The college shall make a reasonable effort to notify a student subject to probation at or near the beginning of the semester in which the probation will take effect but, in any case, no later than the start of the fall semester.
-As a condition of continuing enrollment, a student placed on probation is to receive individual counseling, including the regulation of his or her academic program.
+The College shall make a reasonable effort to notify a student of their probationary status at or near the beginning of the semester in which the probation will take effect but, in any case, no later than the start of the fall semester.
+As a condition of continuing enrollment, a student placed on probation is required to receive counseling services, including the regulation and monitoring of his or her academic program.
 Each student shall also receive any other support services to help him or her overcome any academic difficulties.
 Prior to registration, a student on probation must have counselor approval of his or her educational program.